Tea Act: Provisions of the act

-Proposals were made that the Townshend tax also is waived, but North opposed this idea, citing the fact that those revenues were used to pay the salaries of crown officials in the colonies.
+Proposals were made that the Townshend tax be waived also, but North opposed this idea, citing the fact that those revenues were used to pay the salaries of crown officials in the colonies.

 Implementation

 The Company was granted a license by the North administration to ship tea to major American ports, including Charleston, Philadelphia, New York City, and Boston.
 Consignees who were to receive the tea and arrange for its local resale were generally favorites of the local governor (who was royally appointed in South Carolina, New York, and Massachusetts, and appointed by the proprietors in Pennsylvania).
 In Massachusetts, Governor Thomas Hutchinson was a part-owner of the business hired by the Company to receive tea shipped to Boston.

 Reaction

-Many colonists opposed the Act, not so much because it rescued the East India Company, but more because it seemed to validate the Townshend Tax on tea.
+Many colonists opposed the act, not so much because it rescued the East India Company, but more because it seemed to validate the Townshend Tax on tea.
 Merchants who had been acting as the middlemen in legally importing tea stood to lose their business, as did those whose illegal Dutch trade would be undercut by the Company's lowered prices.
-These interests combined forces, citing the taxes and the Company's monopoly status as reasons to oppose the Act.
+These interests combined forces, citing the taxes and the Company's monopoly status as reasons to oppose the act.

-In New York and Philadelphia, opposition to the Act resulted in the return of tea delivered there back to Britain.
+In New York and Philadelphia, opposition to the act resulted in the return of tea delivered there back to Britain.
 In Charleston, the colonists left the tea on the docks to rot.
 Governor Hutchinson in Boston was determined to leave the ships in port, even though vigilant colonists refused to allow the tea to be landed.
 Matters reached a crisis when the time period for landing the tea and paying the Townshend taxes was set to expire, and on December 16, 1773, colonists disguised as Indians swarmed aboard three tea-laden ships and dumped their cargo into the harbour in what is now known as the Boston Tea Party.
 Similar "Destruction of the Tea" (as it was called at the time) occurred in New York and other ports shortly thereafter, though Boston took the brunt of Imperial retaliation because it was the first "culprit".